 The vibe of creativity and opportunity is palpable and being around other entrepreneurs and innovators makes one want to help them bring their visions to reality.
 Francois and I know a lot of business owners, and it’s exhilarating to learn about their personal journeys, as well as about their companies or business ideas.

-As marketers, we have a tremendous opportunity to promote many of these wonderful companies and help them succeed by reaching target audiences in ways that they are comfortable receiving information as today’s marketing environment, which includes social media platforms, is more about educating and less about selling.
+As marketers, we have a tremendous opportunity to promote many of these wonderful companies and help them succeed by reaching target audiences in ways that they are comfortable receiving information.
+Today’s marketing environment, which includes social media platforms, is more about educating and less about selling.

 Francois and I are proud to call ourselves Pittsburghers and to be part of one of the most spectacular turnarounds of a city in the United States, if not the world.